MicrosoftDocs/well-architected/well-architected/security/establish-baseline.md

 The baseline must have recommendations about:

-- System classification
+- System classification.
-- Approved set of resource types
+- The approved set of resource types.
-- Tracking the resources
+- Tracking the resources.
-- Enforcing policies for using or configuring resources
+- Enforcing policies for using or configuring resources.

 The development team needs to have a clear understanding of the scope for security checks.
 For example, threat modeling is a requirement in making sure that potential threats are identified in code and in deployment pipelines.
 Be specific about static checks and vulnerability scanning in your pipeline and how regularly the team needs to perform those scans.

 For more information, see [Recommendations on threat analysis](threat-model.md).

 The development process should also set standards on various testing methodologies and their cadence.
-For more information, see [Recommendations on security testing](testing.md).
+For more information, see [Recommendations on security testing](test.md).

 #### Operations